oitee/oitee.github.io/2021-07-11-higher-order-functions.md

 ### What is so special about functions?

+Functions are like chunks of code, within a program.
 What is the point of having functions?
 Functions can be very useful, when the same task or operation needs to be performed multiple times in the same program.
 Thus, in the following code, the function `average()`, can be called as many times as may be required, and it will always return the average of the three parameters passed to it.

 ```js
 function average(a, b, c) {